kevansizemore/gatsby-blog/content/blog_articles/blog/2010/04/03/an-april-fool-and-an-ipad/index.md

 Currently I have an iPod Touch, a Macbook Pro (my Primary PC), an SSD-based Ubuntu Linux netbook, and a geeked-out Windows 7 gaming rig I share with my spouse.
 If I did get one, it would probably replace my netbook.

 Time will tell.
-Too bad you can't play WoW on †the iPad (yet).
+Too bad you can't play WoW on the iPad (yet).
 But then again, MMO + couch is probably not a good thing.
 I hope all is well with anyone that reads this.

 Until next time...